ammapanin/aserwaah.github.io/index.md

 I&nbsp;am&nbsp;an&nbsp;assistant professor of economics at the University of Louvain and I study how risk and uncertainty shape economic decision making.
-I have a particular interest in understanding how contemporary religious institutions evolve to provide substitutes to insurance and other services that might otherwise be provided by formal markets.
+I am particularly interested in how contemporary religious institutions provide substitutes to insurance and other services that might otherwise be provided by formal markets.
 I have experience running a variety of lab, field, and lab-type field experiments in what some coauthors insist on calling “exotic places”.